Bulkington (character): Critical discussion

 Bulkington's striking physical appearance and the poetic force and thematic resonance of Chapter 23 have intrigued critics.
 Andrew Delbanco writes that Bulkington is a "natural aristocrat – an almost cartoonish paragon of manly virtue", the "democratic leader who commands respect out of trust and comradely love".
 Critics see resemblances to historical or mythological figures, such as Hercules, the Greek god, or a tribute to J. M. W. Turner (1775–1851), one of the many references in the novel to that painter of sea scenes and storms, and to Edgar Allan Poe.
 Chapter 23 may represent the virtues of Emersonian "self-reliance" in the quest for truth, and the preference for philosophical realities.

 Scholars and critics offer other answers to the question of why he appeared so briefly.
-The literary critic Richard Chase postulated that Bulkington was the novel's "'true' Promethean and democratic hero", but one who could not play an important role because such a hero would have to resist Ahab, the novel's "false" Prometheus.
+The literary critic Richard Chase postulated that Bulkington was the novel's "true Promethean hero," but one who could not play an important role because such a hero would have to resist Ahab, the novel's "false" Prometheus.
 He must disappear because "if he had been more a part of the story it would have been inevitable that he should do what Starbuck can only try to do: oppose the command of Ahab and save the ship".
-But he is also the heroic American, the "hope of the world".
+But he is also the “heroic American”, the "hope of the world", as only they see themselves.